KatherineMarcott/todo-mvc-auth-local/README.md

 ## Extra functionality for todos
 - [X] Inital priority
-- Notes to the todos
+- [ ] Notes to the todos -- Jonathan taking this
-- Arrows on todo
+- [ ] Arrows on todo  -- Kat

 Testing@gmail.com
 TesterNoTesting

+# Work Log
+## Sept 2
+- CSS for all pages
+- assigned features to people.
+If you want to jump on a feature, message that person on discord.